MateuszPuchacz/weekly_clothes_retail_sales_and_inventory_analysis/README.md

 These structured files act as lookup tables, allowing missing attributes to be automatically added to the main dataset.
 They also enable clear separation of products by season (Spring/Summer vs Autumn/Winter) and proper assignment to the relevant year.
 I ensure data consistency across team files by maintaining and updating control files used for price setting.
 After each product update, I refresh all related files.
-In my current role, I am responsible for three product departments and process approximately 1 million records per week.
+In my current role, I am responsible for three product departments and process around 1 million records per week.
 Due to system limitations (Excel row limits), I prepare separate files for different departments.

 ## ⚠️ Data Disclaimer